demisto/content-docs/docs/howtos/integrations/unit-testing.md

 ```

 ## Write Your Unit Tests
-Unit test should be written in a separate Python file named: `<you_choice>_test.py`.
+Unit test should be written in a separate Python file named: `<your_choice>_test.py`.
 Within the unit test file, each unit test function should be named: `test_<your name>`.
 More information on writing unit tests and their format is available at the [PyTest Docs](https://docs.pytest.org/en/latest/contents.html).
 Good place to see example unit tests: [Proofpoint TAP v2 integration](https://github.com/demisto/content/blob/master/Integrations/ProofpointTAP_v2/ProofpointTAP_v2_test.py)

 ### Mocking
 We use [pytest-mock](https://github.com/pytest-dev/pytest-mock/) for mocking. `pytest-mock` is enabled by default and installed in the base environment mentioned above.
 To use a `mocker` object simply pass it as a parameter to your test function.
 The `mocker` can then be used to mock both the demisto object and also external APIs.
-For an example of using a `mocker` object see: https://github.com/demisto/content/blob/master/Scripts/ParseEmailFiles/parse_email_files_test.py#L29 .
+An example of using a `mocker` object is available [here](https://github.com/demisto/content/blob/master/Scripts/ParseEmailFiles/parse_email_files_test.py).

 ## Running Your Unit Tests
 ### Command Line